Larry Nassar buried his face in his hand while victims bared their pain

 She and her father tried to patch things up, but he killed himself in 2016.
 He was coping with serious health problems at the time, but Stephens has no doubt that wasn't the only factor.

-"Had he not had to bear the shame and self-loathing that stemmed from his defense of Larry Nassar, I believe he would have had a fighting chance for his life," Stephen said.
+"Had he not had to bear the shame and self-loathing that stemmed from his defense of Larry Nassar, I believe he would have had a fighting chance for his life," Stephens said.

 But Stephens couldn't get away from Larry Nassar's family.
 She worried about his daughters and continued to babysit for them, acting as their protector and to pay for counseling.